-Have you landed on this page because you’re searching for concrete leveling and concrete lifting in Crockett CA?
+Have you landed on this page because you’re searching for concrete lifting in Crockett, CA?
 Well, don’t go away because you’re in the right place!
 We’re Bay Area Underpinning and since 2005 we’ve been lifting sunken concrete sidewalks, driveways, and more, in Crockett.

 If you have an unsightly uneven slab, we can lift it and make it beautiful again using a fast, minimally-invasive procedure known as polyurethane foam injection.
 Most jobs take no more than a few hours.

 Short on time?
 Scroll down and check out our customer reviews at the bottom of this page.

 Sunken Concrete is Both a Safety Hazard and a Liability